MicrosoftDocs/azure-dev-docs/articles/terraform/create-k8s-cluster-with-tf-and-aks.md

     ```

 1. Check that the previous command did not add an EOT ASCII character.

     ```console
     cat ./azurek8s
     ```

    ***Key points:**

-    - If you see `<< EOT` at the beginning and `EOT` at the end, edit the content of the file to remove these.
-This is necessary, otherwise you could receive the following message: `error: error loading config file "./azurek8s": yaml: line 2: mapping values are not allowed in this context`
+    - If you see `<< EOT` at the beginning and `EOT` at the end, edit the content of the file to remove these characters.
+Otherwise, you could receive the following error message: `error: error loading config file "./azurek8s": yaml: line 2: mapping values are not allowed in this context`

 1. Set an environment variable so that kubectl picks up the correct config.